Niña Pastori: Discography

 This album was produced by Chaboli and mixed in Los Angeles by Rafa Sardina.
 In `Bajo tus alas`, Niña Pastori offers songs accompanied by great musical artists such as Manuel Carrasco, Guaco, Vanesa Martín and Pablo Alborán.

-Undoubtedly, yet another step in her personal style, highlighting the depth of her voice and, above all, the flamenco that she carries in her blood.
+It's another step in her personal style, which is influenced by flamenco, and the album also highlights the depth of her voice.

 The starting point of her presentation tour of Bajo tus Alas was in Campanario.